-If writers decide to create a book about the the history of hip-hop / rap music, it should include a long chapter about feuds / beefs or rap diss tracks because these aspects are essential parts of the hip hop / rap culture.
+If writers and music pundits decide to create a book about the the history of hip-hop / rap music, it should include a long chapter about feuds / beefs or rap diss tracks because these aspects are essential parts of the hip hop / rap culture.

-Alright, First and foremost before you get to the main list, there are certain factors analyst put in the forefront in order to upvote or to praise a certain diss track, what they consider as factors that made these tracks classic songs.
+Alright, first and foremost before you get to the main list, there are certain factors analyst put in the forefront in order for them to upvote or to praise a certain diss track, what they consider as factors that made these tracks classic songs.

 What made these diss songs classic ones